SAML-Toolkits/ruby-saml/UPGRADING.md

 settings.security[:signature_method] = RubySaml::XML::Crypto::RSA_SHA1
 ```

+### Replacement of REXML with Nokogiri.

+RubySaml `1.x` used a combination of REXML and Nokogiri for XML parsing and generation.
+In `2.0.0`, REXML has been completely replaced with Nokogiri.
+This change should be transparent
+to most users, however, if you are adding Custom Metadata Fields as per the example in the README,
+please refer to the latest README for the correct way to do this with Nokogiri.

 ### Removal of embed_sign setting

 The deprecated `settings.security[:embed_sign]` parameter has been removed.
 If you were using it, please instead switch